AissamDjahnine/Dijkstra/README.md

 Implementation of Dijkstra's algorithm to compute the shortest path on Paris subway network :station: --> :train: --> :station:

+# Related Work

+You can find a python-based implementation for the same database here : https://github.com/IemProg/ParisPathFinder.

 ## Getting Started & Prerequisites

 **Step #1: Install C/C++ compiler and related tools**